 Bachelor of Arts Degree

-The writing major is designed for students interested in writing and wanting to pursue a career in editing, writing, publishing, business, advertising and related areas.
-A writing major is also good preparatory work for graduate studies in law, theology and communication arts.
+The writing major is designed for students interested in writing and wanting to pursue a career in editing, writing, publishing, business, advertising and other related areas.
+A writing major is also good preparatory work for graduate studies in law, theology, business, marketing and communication arts.
 Students who select the writing major study the basics of both literary and technical writing, but they are able to design their programs so as to emphasize one or the other.

 |"I chose the writing major because it offers me the opportunity to learn several different